ahampriyanshu/ahampriyanshu.github.io/_posts/dsa/2022-04-04-dsa-part-2-mathematics.md

 }
 ```

-### Count of trailing zeros in the factorial of a number
+### Count trailing zeros in the factorial of a number

 ```cpp
 int ctz(int n){